Host of Payment Matters

 On this episode, Jeff speaks with Dr. Jay LaBine, Chief Medical Officer at naviHealth.
 They discuss the impact of the COVID-19 pandemic on post-acute care and long-term care facilities.

-Listen to the full episode now or read the full transcript below.
-Tune in to Payment Matters weekdays at 4:30 AM, 12:30 PM and 8:30 PM ET.
+Listen to the full episode on SoundCloud or read the full transcript below.

 Jeff Lin: I have a great guest for today’s episode – Dr. Jay LaBine.
 He’s the Chief Medical Officer at naviHealth, a company that partners with health plans and providers to deliver a better healthcare experience for seniors, particularly in the post-acute care space.
 Jay, it’s great to have you as a guest today.
 For our listeners, please tell us a little bit about your background and experience.